benjamindorra/linesUnmixGan/README.md

 ### Test

-To test the performance, download the pretrained weights and add them in the netWeights/ directory.
+To test the performance, download the pretrained weights and add them in the netWeights/ directory using git LFS.

 Then launch either testUNetHW.py or testFPNHW.py.